 The Diagnostic Audiology Program at Boston Children's Hospital provides expert, comprehensive evaluation and management of various degrees of hearing loss in infants, children and adolescents.
 Our specially trained audiologists conduct diagnostic tests to assess hearing disorders, provide guidance to parents and families, and recommend appropriate care for your child's hearing loss.
 We have more than 11,000 ambulatory visits each year.

-Some hearing problems are medically or surgically correctable if they are caused by middle ear fluid.
-Other hearing problems are treated with the use of hearing aids and speech and language therapy.
+Some hearing problems are medically or surgically correctable if they are caused by middle ear health issues.
+Other hearing problems may be treated with the use of hearing aids and speech and language therapy.

-If a hearing problem is found, your audiologist and pediatrician will arrange for your child to be seen by an otolaryngologist (ear, nose, and throat specialist) and will guide you to other services to help your child learn to communicate.
+If a hearing problem is found, your audiologist and pediatrician will arrange for your child to be seen by an otolaryngologist (ear, nose, and throat specialist) to explore any medical aspects of the hearing loss and will guide you to other services to help your child to communicate.